 After 2011, Pennsylvania’s Paper, Film and Foil coating limits for sources with Potential to Emit 25 tons per year or greater are equivalent to New Hampshires limits, after 2016, for sources of 25 tons per year or greater for Paper, Film and Foil see PA Table I and NH Table above.
 New Hampshire has an applicability limt TPE for paper, fabric, film, and foil operations between 10 tons per year and 25 tons per year of 2.9 lb VOC/gallon, of coating, as applied prior to 2016.
 Pennsylvania has solids limits applied to units that emit 2.7 tons actual or more up to 25 tons of PTE for paper or fabric of 4.84 lbs of VOC per gallon of solids which converts to 2.9 lbs. of VOC per gallon of coating at standard solvent density of 7.36 lbs. per gallon.
-Fabric coating remains at that limit for all sources with the potential to emit over 25 tons per year py.
-The paper limit also remains the same at 4.84 unless the PTE exceeds 25 tons for a paper operation and the emission limits in Table I then apply for operations with a PTE above 25 TPY after January 1, 2012.
+Fabric coating remains at that limit for all sources with the potential to emit over 25 tons per year .
+The paper limit also remains the same at 4.84 lbs. of VOC per gallon of solids per 129.52 Table 1 unless the PTE exceeds 25 tons per year for a paper operation and the emission limits in 129.52b Table I then apply for operations with a PTE above 25 TPY after January 1, 2012.
 In general, the limits in Pennsylvania and New Hampshire are consistent even though there are some differences in applicability and timing and the representation of the coating limits.

 Pennsylvania’s limits are also comparable to Ohio with the exception that Ohio’s rule requires the solid based coatings to be used in conjunction with control devices when using the Lbs. of VOC per gallon of solids limit.
 Pennsylvania’s coating regulation includes the same standards as the EPA RACT approved New York surface coating limits at 6 CRR-NY 228-1.4 “Requirements for controlling VOC emissions using compliant materials” see 228-1.4 (d) Class D coating line.